Engaging Young Minds with Maritime Activities

 5. Sing Songs and Rhymes about the Sea

 Music helps children remember facts and enjoy learning.
 Teach simple songs like “Row, Row, Row Your Boat” or “The Sailor Went to Sea.”
 Include actions like rowing or steering to make it interactive.
 Singing together builds memory, coordination, and a sense of rhythm.
-Listen to some popular sea shanties, ask the children to make their own sea shanty.
+Listen to some popular sea shanties, and ask the children to make their own sea shanty.

 6. Go on a Nature Walk to Find Water Creatures